 - We’ve also been able to add local clients in some of the cities we’ve passed through.
 Unexpected, but a great way to justify the travelling (as if we needed to!).

 - And of course- the most important factor- travelling inspires the best in all of us.

 We chose South America for several reasons:

-- There’s a great startup scene in most major South American cities, with world class programmes in Chile, Argentina, Peru and Brazil.
+- There’s a great startup scene in most major South American cities, with world-class programmes in Chile, Argentina, Peru and Brazil.
 We quite often work in their co-working spaces for their wifi, friendly work environments and vibrant communities.
 It also means that we are constantly encountering inspiring startup ideas that motivate us to continue building our own company.

 - Wifi is widely available in cities of a decent size.
 Southern Argentina was a bit of a challenge, but otherwise, it’s never too far away.
-Getting SIM cards and cheap data plans is also becoming a part of our ritual upon entering a new country.
+Getting SIM cards and cheap data plans are also becoming a part of our ritual upon entering a new country.

 - It is cheap for the most part, gas included, which is very important when your office is your car and you’re driving thousands of kilometres every week.

 - While it may not be a primary objective, proximity to new markets and customers is a bonus.